requirejs/requirejs/docs/faq-advanced.md

 RequireJS and its optimization tool need to be version 0.11 or higher for this to work.

+Why may you want to do this?
 You may have very strict global namespace requirements or you may be using code that already defines a require and you want to avoid interference.
-To do this requires two steps.
+There are two steps to get this to work:

-1) Modify the source of require.js to put in a wrapper like so:
+#### 1) Modify the source of require.js

+There needs to be a wrapper around the require.js code so you can set the require function to the name of your choosing:

     var myGlobalRequire = (function () {
         //Define a require object here that has any